mbensmida/sphinx-poc/docs/Search.rst

 to the main page body.

- .. note:: If you do not see the **Quick Search** portlet in the Page Editor, you need to import it as described in `Importing portlets and gadgets <#ImportingPortletGadgets>`.
+ .. note:: If you do not see the **Quick Search** portlet in the Page Editor, you need to import it as described in :ref:`Importing portlets and gadgets <ImportingPortletGadgets>`.

 2. Hover your cursor over the **Quick Search** portlet and select
    |image11| to see the Quick Search settings in the Edit Mode mode.